rilianx/Research/papers/convexity_detection.md

 In contrast to the AVM, the McCormick technique **does not introduce any auxiliary variables** when constructing convex and concave relaxations of a given function, thus always preserving the original dimension of the underlying function.
 Since the resulting McCormick relaxations may be **nonsmooth**, we use subgradient propagation [28] in order to construct valid affine under- and overestimators for the convex and concave McCormick relaxations.

-Creo que el método de McCormick construye una serie de convexificaciones sin agregar variables auxiliares, sin embargo el número de .
+Creo que el método de McCormick construye una serie de inecuaciones sin agregar variables auxiliares, pero que podría ser exponencial.
+Ya que cada vez cada inecuación generada para un nodo debe seguir

 **AVM vs McCormick (análogo a CSE)**
 AVM and the McCormick relaxations provide **equally tight relaxations if common factors occurring at least twice are recognized**.